 -

-If you offer a product for $50 and provide a 25% discount to members, reducing the price to $37.50, the employee's commission will be based on the discounted price of $37.50.
-However, if this option is disabled, the employee's commission will be based on the original price of $50.
+Subtract Membership Discounts from Commission: Whether to deduct membership discounts when calculating commissions.
+For example, if you offer a product for $50 and provide a 25% discount to members, the price is reduced to $37.50; therefore, the commission will be based on the discounted price of $37.50.
+If this option is toggled off, the commission will be based on the original price of $50.

 -